rust-bitcoin/rust-bitcoin/README.md

 The CI pipeline requires approval before being run on each PR.

-In order to speed up the review process the CI pipeline can be run locally using [act](https://github.com/nektos/act).
-The `fuzz` and `Cross` jobs will be skipped when using `act` due to caching being unsupported at this time.
-We do not *actively* support `act` but will merge PRs fixing `act` issues.

 ### Githooks

 To assist devs in catching errors _before_ running CI we provide some githooks.
 Copy the hooks in `githooks/`